-PCH has established two fully operational and geographically dispersed online operation centers to house ZSK operations, in Zurich, Switzerland, and San Jose, United States, 9365 kilometers apart.
-Both facilities contain a complete set of PCH's critical DNSSEC zone-signing systems.
-PCH has furthermore established two fully operational and geographically dispersed offline operation centers to house KSK operations, in Singapore and San Jose, United States, 13,594 kilometers apart.
+PCH has established two fully operational and geographically dispersed online zone-signing facilities, in Zurich, Switzerland, and San Jose, United States, 9365 kilometers apart.
+Both facilities contain a complete set of PCH's DNSSEC zone-signing systems.
+PCH has furthermore established two fully operational and geographically dispersed offline key-signing facilities, in Singapore and San Jose, United States, 13,594 kilometers apart.
 Both facilities contain a complete set of PCH's critical DNSSEC key-signing systems.
-In addition, the Singapore site is equipped to act as a fallback ZSK facility in the event that ZSK operations at both Zurich and San Jose are disabled.
+In addition, the Singapore site is equipped to act as a fallback zone-signing facility in the event that zone-signing operations at both Zurich and San Jose are disabled.
+Online sites contain continuously powered and enabled HSMs that are attached to the network so that they may perform zone-signing functions; offline sites contain HSMs that hold key signing keys, are normally powered off, are physically isolated from the network, and are periodically used solely for the purpose of generating zone signing keys.
 All system components are protected within a physical perimeter with an access control and alarm system operated by PCH.

-In each facility, all cryptographic key material is housed solely within a FIPS 140-2 Level 4 Hardware Security Module (HSM).
-The HSM, in turn, is protected within a GSA Class-5 IPS Security Container.
-The IPS is contained within an enclosure meeting the physical specifications of a DCI 6/9 Sensitive Compartmented Information Facility (SCIF), and the SCIF, in turn, is enclosed within a a room that has been hardened against forced or covert entry, and the interior of which is under constant video surveillance and other monitoring.
-This room, in turn, is housed within a building that meets or is substantively in accord with the Telecommunications Industry Association specification 942 of a Tier-4 datacenter.
+In each facility, all cryptographic key material is housed solely within an ISO/IEC 11889 Trusted Platform Module (TPM).
+The TPM is an integral component of a FIPS 140-2 Level 4 and Common Criteria EAL4+ Hardware Security Module (HSM).
+The HSM, in turn, is protected within a GSA Class-5 IPS Security Container (IPS).
+The IPS, in turn, is contained within an enclosure meeting the physical specifications of a DCI Directive 6/9 Section 4.3 Sensitive Compartmented Information Facility (SCIF).
+The SCIF, in turn, is enclosed within a vault that has been hardened against forced or covert entry in accordance with DCI 6/9 Sections 4.2 and 4.4, and the interior of which is under constant video recording and other monitoring.
+This vault, in turn, is housed within a building that meets or is substantively in accord with the relevant portions of the Telecommunications Industry Association specification 942 of a Tier-4 datacenter.
+In addition, the Zurich facility meets the requirements of FEMA TR-87 Standards for Fallout Shelters and the Swiss Federal Office for Civil Protection TWK 1994 - Technische Weisung für die Konstruktion und Bemessung von Schutzbauten ("Technical Directive for the construction and design of nuclear protection structures") and its subsidiary documents.